Surviving the Startup Crash

 To paraphrase Jyn Ersostartups are built on hope.

-Source: Lucasfilm Ltd
+Source: Lucasfilm Ltd.

 To promote a brighter future, startup leaders must emphatically promote the company’s vision.
 To do that, answer four questions: